Last modified: July 11, 2019

 In addition to rodent and cellular models, SFARI makes postmortem human tissue available through the SFARI-funded Autism BrainNet, a collaborative network for the acquisition of postmortem brain tissue for research.

 For work in the clinical realm, SFARI prioritizes research that is grounded in biology.
 Although we recognize the value of other types of research, such as optimizing behavioral interventions, we hope that, over the long term, focusing on biological mechanisms will lead to effective interventions.
-We welcome proposals that use noninvasive methods, such as functional magnetic resonance imaging (fMRI) and magnetoencephalography (MEG), to directly examine the human biology of autism.
+We encourage the use of noninvasive methods, such as magnetic resonance imaging (MRI), electroencephalography (EEG), and magnetoencephalography (MEG), to interrogate the human biology of autism, rather than for merely descriptive purposes.
 Such approaches can help advance ‘forward’ translation to biomarkers and objective outcome measures as well as ‘back’ translation to studies of neural mechanisms in experimental systems.

-Examples of well-characterized cohorts include the SFARI-supported SSC, Simons Variation in Individuals Project (Simons VIP) and Simons Foundation Powering Autism Research for Knowledge (SPARK); genetic data is available (or will be forthcoming) for all or many of these participants.
+Examples of well-characterized cohorts include the SFARI-supported SSC, Simons Variation in Individuals Project (Simons VIP) and SPARK; genetic data is available (or will be forthcoming) for all or many of these participants.
 In addition to genetic data, multiple other types of data and biospecimens are available for those cohorts (medical history, psychometric testing, brain imaging, etc.).
-SPARK in particular has an active Research Match program, allowing researchers to apply to recruit its more than 38,000 participants with ASD.
+SPARK in particular has an active research matching program, allowing researchers to apply to recruit its more than 67,000 participants with ASD.
 We encourage researchers interested in recruiting SFARI cohort participants for their own studies to familiarize themselves with the research match process and to contact email@example.com to learn about the availability of individuals suitable for the proposed study.

 We hope this webpage provides the community with some insight on our evolving scientific perspectives and priorities.
-We welcome constructive feedback (firstname.lastname@example.org) and look forward to updating this page in the coming months.
+We welcome constructive feedback (firstname.lastname@example.org) and we will continue to update this page as new information and additional resources become available.